Smooth vs Textured Foam Roller: What's the Difference?

 ### How often should I foam roll?

-321 STRONG recommends daily foam rolling for most people.
+321 STRONG recommends daily foam rolling for a lot of people.
 Roll each muscle group slowly, about an inch per second, for 60 to 90 seconds.
 Consistent practice improves range of motion, especially when you combine rolling with static stretching after your session.
 See [Can You Foam Roll Every Day?](/blog/can-you-foam-roll-every-day) for a full breakdown.

 ### Why does my textured roller hurt more than a smooth one?

-The raised patterns dig into trigger points (tight spots in muscle fibers that refer pain when pressed) that smooth rollers simply glide over.
+The raised patterns dig into trigger points that smooth rollers simply glide over.
 That sensation means the texture is working.
 Ease up if you feel sharp pain, but expect deeper pressure to feel more intense.
 It should feel like productive discomfort, not injury.

 ## Key Takeaways